ricvath/useful-mac-utilities/readme.md

 - [Handbrake](https://handbrake.fr) Multi-platform video transcoder.
 - [OBS](https://obsproject.com/) Free and open source software for video recording and live streaming.
 - [Keycastr](https://github.com/keycastr/keycastr) Open-source keystroke visualizer.
+- [Balance Lock](https://www.tunabellysoftware.com/balance_lock/) Prevents Audio balance from drifting L or R when you connect to your bluetooth headphones.
+- [KAP](https://getkap.co/) An open-source screen recorder built with web-technologies.

 ### Utilities
+- [LANDrop](https://landrop.app/) Drop any files to any devices on your LAN.
+Win <> macOS <> Android <> iOS.
 - [Helium](http://heliumfloats.com) Floating browser window that allows you to watch media on top of anything.
 - [Rectangle](https://rectangleapp.com) Move and resize windows in macOS using keyboard shortcuts or snap areas.
 - [Spectacle](https://www.spectacleapp.com) Move and resize windows with ease.